- Asset price bubbles

-I am a Teaching Fellow at the University of Warwick and a finishing PhD candidate in Economics at the Adam Smith Business School, University of Glasgow.
+I am a Teaching Fellow at the University of Warwick.
 I specialise in macroeconomics and asset pricing.
 My research focuses on asset price bubbles, macroeconomic policies and financial stability.
-I designs theoretical models and applies empirical methods to evaluate the effects of bubbles on the economy and provide policy recommendations.
+I design theoretical models and apply empirical methods to evaluate the effects of bubbles on the economy and provide policy recommendations.
 My current projects focus on the effects of monetary policy on asset price bubbles, and on the Bayesian estimation of a DSGE model with stock market bubbles and nominal rigidities.
-I hold a BSc and an MSc in Economics and Management from the University of Caen (2014, 2015) and an MRes in Economics from the University of Glasgow (2017).
+I hold a BSc and an MSc in Economics and Management from the University of Caen (2014, 2015), an MRes and a PhD in Economics from the Adam Smith Business School, University of Glasgow (2017, 2022).

 - EC201: Macroeconomics 2 (term 1 and term 2)

 - EC331: Research in Applied Economics (term 1 and term 2)

 - EC334: Topics in Financial Economics: Corporate Finance and Markets (term 2)

 - EC9D5: Macroeconomics (term 1)